n1vux/articles/MAP/SciFi/index.md

 Writer and *bonefide* academic [James E Gunn (1923-2020)](https://en.wikipedia.org/wiki/James_E._Gunn_%28writer%29) [ISFDB](http://www.isfdb.org/cgi-bin/ea.cgi?1162) did his 1951 M.A. thesis first.

 (Had the Internet been available in 1960, an online literature search would have found it, or at least the 1958 reference to it, since it was a "bigger" publication.
-But MAP and the other Old Network Boys hadn't built it yet, let alone Sir Tim put a web atopt it.
-And in 1960, what were avaialbe for literature searches, [Readers Guide to Periodicals](https://en.wikipedia.org/wiki/Readers%27_Guide_to_Periodical_Literature) and specialized sibling pubs, didn't provide coverage of "pulp" magazines.
+But MAP and the other Old Network Boys hadn't built it yet, let alone Sir Tim put a web atop it.
+And in 1960, what were available for literature searches, [Readers Guide to Periodicals](https://en.wikipedia.org/wiki/Readers%27_Guide_to_Periodical_Literature) and specialized sibling pubs, didn't provide coverage of "pulp" magazines.
 Literary Criticism or Science Fact articles in Fiction magazines were not indexed.)

 The 1958 reference is buried in an editor's column of a mid-tier pulp mag, describing the prior appearance in another such: